luisarandas/guided-diffusion-segm-collage/README.md

 ### guided-diffusion segmentation collage

 Automatic segmentation and compositing of sets of videos.
 Utilises dichotomous image segmentation to remove humans from film shoots and frames a collage in three ways: green screen, human removal and diffused masking.
 Works with implemented methods of image diffusion with conditional guidance.
 Easily computes 1.5 frames per second on 4k videos with 3090 rtx gpus.
+Outputs demonstrate randomised colors not to include diffusion networks in this repository, build with the same path.

 ```
 (download libraries)